-Where: Jenny Wiley State Park Lodge Gathering time: Beginning at 9 a.m.
+goodies, so be sure and join us for another opportunity to tell Santa your Christmas wishes!
+All activities will be at Middle Creek Volunteer Fire Department, Station No. 1, on Chestnut Grove, off of Rt.
+114. For more information, call (606) 886-9097 or Dearl Faye Holbrook at: 886-8481 or cell phone: 226-3525.
+Prestonsburg High School Classes of 1931-1949 Reunion When: Saturday, November Where: Jenny Wiley State Park Lodge Gathering time: Beginning at 9 a.m.
 Sit a spell, reminisce, story telling, visit, enjoy a game of Rook, share family photos and/or photos of yesteryear or interesting travel experiences, etc. At noon, enjoy May Lodge's fabulous lunch buffet in our own during area.
 After lunch, stay awhile longer.
 We have until 3 p.m. to enjoy each other's company.
 This is a casual event and everyone is welcome to attend.
-For more information, contact John & Ruth Arnett, 2220 Turkey Foot Road, Wheelersburg, Ohio 45694, Phone: 740-574-1134 or email: nuthandjohn 1993@yahoo.com ruthandiohn1993@yahoo.com

-Become a Volunteer with Victim Services Program Yot are more likely to behur by someone whom you know rather than be assaulted on Kentucky's streets by the control of the program of the program of the program call today to receive an application for our free training program.
-Call the Volunteer Coordinator at (606) 886-4323 for further information or to request an application.
+For more information, contact John & Ruth Arnett, 2220 Turkey Foot Road.
+Wheelersburg, Ohio 45694.
+Phone: 740-574-1134 or ruthandjohn1993@yahoo.com Become a Volunteer with Victim Services Program You are more likely to be hurt by someone whom you know rather than be assaulted on Kentucky's streets by a total stranger.
+Learn to assist victims of sexual assault, child abuse and domestic violence by becoming a Volunteer with Victim Services Program.
+Call today to receive an application for our free training program.
+Volunteer Call the Coordinator at (606) 886-4323 for further information or to request an application.
 (The Victim Services Program is a program of Mountain Comprehen-sive Care Center.)

-The Auxier Center

-Fall Class Schedule

-Classes begin week of
+The Auxier Center Fall Class Schedule Classes begin week of September 14, 2009.

-September 14, 2009,

-Basic Computer Class

-Mondays, 9 a.m.-noon-5

-to 6 weeks